 - Look for common ground.
 How do you know the host?
 How’s work?
 How are the kids?
 There are some really broad topics that almost everybody can relate to- so use this starting point as a wide funnel, and see what sticks.

 - Listen.
 Don’t start mentally crafting your response to the next question that comes up before anyone has a chance to say anything!
+Listen to their answer to your question.
 Make mental notes of interesting details in the conversation and ask good follow-up questions so your friend knows how much they matter.

 - Wear something interesting.
 It might sound silly, but wearing statement earrings, party pants, or even a really bright color at a party gives people something to talk about when meeting you.
 I once wore a bright green dress to a networking event, and I had several people tell me they wanted to talk to me because of the color.
 If you’re too timid to commit to something really wild, wear statement earrings- they’re in style right now, and you can always take them off.